fenago/data-science/lab_guides/Lab_6.md

     Caption: R2 score

-    Note

-    The MAE and R[2] score may vary depending on the distribution of the datasets.

 9. You see that the R[2] score we achieved is `0.56238`, which is not close to 1.
 In the next step, we